kubotron/BiBean/README.md

 * If you're buoyant, bibip makes a flat sequence: "bip-bip"

 The frequencies in the config are based on black piano keys.

 I also chose a longer integration interval in the config: 0.7sec.

+Bibip is never quiet at the moment (It doesn't respect the configured sink and lift threshold: I can change this if there is need)

 Installation
 ============